SK53/sk53_floras/whd_flora_detail.md

 * White Bryony C Used to be a plant growing under the conifers at the foot of the vicarage garden.
 Seems to have gone.
 * Red Valerian CWR
 * Sweet Vernal Grass CV Very common in churchyard lawns.
 Also present in verges near the church.
 One of the earliest flowering taller grasses and fairly distinctive.
 Often responsible for the smell of new-mown hay because it is rich in coumarin.
-* Dotted Loosestrife
+* Dotted Loosestrife CG
-* Oregon Grape
+* Oregon Grape CG
-* Hybrid Bluebell
+* Hybrid Bluebell CGV
-* Japanese Anemone
+* Japanese Anemone PG A common plant in gardens, with some spread by seed.
+A few leaves emerging on the pavement side outside 40
 * Stinking Hellebore CG Behind the church hall.
 The odd come-by-chance in gardens.
 * Bramble C
 * Teasel C
 * Sweet Chestnut VG
 * Petty Spurge
 * Lily-of-the-Valley CG A popular garden plant, persisting for many years in the right conditions.
 Growing in bed and between wall coping stones in front of church hall.
-* Wild Strawberry
+* Wild Strawberry CV
 * Flowering Currant CG
 * Wild Cherry
 * Yarrow
 * Wall Cotoneaster
 * Franchet’s Cotoneaster DL (provisional identification)
 * Wood Forget-me-not
 * Yellow Rattle VG A single plant in 2019, seedlings in 2020 on the verge outside #42 which didn't survive having things dumped on the verge by workmen.
+A single plant mown down in 2021.
 * Trailing Bellflower
 * Fox-and-Cubs CR Seen in the lawns of the churchyard if allowed to flower, also seen outside #28.
 * Mouse-ear Hawkweed